 More information on the Business Working Responsibly Mark.

-The Science Based Target Initiative (SBTi) provide a structured pathway for companies to reduce greenhouse gas emissions, aiming to mitigate the severe impacts of climate change while ensuring sustainable business growth.
+The Science Based Target initiative (SBTi) provide a pathway for companies to reduce greenhouse gas emissions, aiming to mitigate the severe impacts of climate change while ensuring sustainable business growth.
 Targets are deemed 'science-based' when they align with the latest climate science necessary to limit global warming to 1.5°C above pre-industrial levels, as outlined in the Paris Agreement.

 More information on PTSB’s commitment to Sustainability.

-More information on the Science Based Target Initiative.
+More information on the Science Based Target initiative.

 In 2021, PTSB added our signature to Business in the Community Ireland’s Elevate Pledge, committing to building inclusive workplaces that are representative of all members of our society.
 Workplaces have become more diverse, incorporating a multiplicity of backgrounds, experiences and identities.